Codemon72/Spickzettel/React.md

 Both of them give us a whole library of methods and objects.

 `React` is what you'll work with 99% of the time.
 It gives us a set of JS functions that makes building UI elements really ease and easily reusable.
+- is used to create all the elements (while `ReactDOM` renders them to the DOM)

 `ReactDOM` is what allows React to render to the DOM.
 Like this: